MikeChunko/Rogue/README.md

 # Rogue
 This is a simple roguelike game designed as a way of getting comfortable with programming basic games and using python-tcod library.
+While it is playable and somewhat enjoyable it only contains rudimentary features and proofs of concept.

 # Running It
 Currently the only way to run the game is to clone the repository, install [python-libtcod](https://github.com/libtcod/python-tcod),